Bearpaw High Sierra Camp

 - Central shower house with flush toilets and hot showers

-Cancellations at our Sequoia camp happen throughout the year, so check back often for newly available dates on-line, or by calling our Reservations Office.
+NOTE: Cancellations at our Sequoia camp happen throughout the year, so check back for newly available dates by calling our Reservations Office.

 Bearpaw High Sierra Camp guests tend to build up powerful appetites with all the spectacular terrain to explore.
 Fortunately, meals here are generous, home-cooked, and served family-style.